 We want to change the world from relying on education, employment and training as means of gaining employment to adding a third 'e' - that of entrepreneurship - so that individuals and communities can better control their own destiny and provide local employment for others.

-In 1990 after a remarkable 20 years working in state and local governments in South Australia, Frank Wyatt decided go it alone to begin his own consulting company, Enterprising Partnerships.
+In the early 1990's after a remarkable 20 years working in state and local governments in South Australia, Frank Wyatt decided go it alone to begin his own consulting company, Enterprising Partnerships.

 Over the years Frank and Enterprising Partnerships have contributed a great deal to the development of industries and industry knowledge.
 Frank was central to the development of the Wine, Water and Defence industries in South Australia and instrumental to the creation of skills in Defence and Crime Prevention.

 Frank and a team of visionaries were responsible for the first Enterprise education School in Australia ensuring that high school students in South Australia gained the skills of entrepreneurship and problem-solving.